 Most people visiting France stop at the capital city, Paris.
 Without wanting to shock anyone, I must inform the masses that there’s more to this stunning country than the City of Lights.

-The French soul, and France’s history, is captured best by small towns in France.
+The French soul, and France’s history, are captured best by small towns in France.
 Many of the best small towns in France, you likely haven’t heard of but are unforgettable.

 1. Lège-Cap-Ferret – Nouvelle-Aquitaine